Need help getting funds? Lendtek matches you with lenders instantly

 Borrowing Amount × Factor Rate = Total Repayment

-Using the equation above, a borrower that receives a $10,000 loan with a factor rate of 1.2 will have to repay $12,000.
+Using the equation above, a borrower who receives a $10,000 loan with a factor rate of 1.2 will have to repay $12,000.
 In this example, the fee for borrowing, called the fixed fee, is $2,000.

-For comparison’s sake, a one year loan of $10,000 with a factor rate of 20% would have a total financing cost of $2,000, whereas the same loan with a 20% interest rate would have a total financing cost of about $1,116.
+For comparison’s sake, a one-year loan of $10,000 with a factor rate of 20% would have a total financing cost of $2,000, whereas the same loan with a 20% interest rate would have a total financing cost of about $1,116.

-For comparison’s sake, you can save money on loans with an interest rate.
+By comparison, you can save money on loans with an interest rate.
 Because the fees are accrued over time based on how much money you have outstanding, the fees are halted if you pay off your loan, or effectively reduced if you overpay along the way.

 Double-dipping compounds the problems introduced by the inherent prepayment penalty associated with factor rates.